Trade uncertainty: Explore resources and tools for your business.

 One big advantage of a personal loan is that it can be less costly than a business loan.
 “If you have a home equity line of credit already in place, it can be a cheaper way to borrow,” Ganie-Hobbs says.

-If your business has not brought in much income yet but you already have a good personal credit score, a personal loan might be easier to secure than a business loan.
+If your business hasn’t brought in much income yet but you already have a good personal credit score, a personal loan might be easier to secure than a business loan.

 Not building commercial credit

-Your business credit score is separate from your personal score and includes reports from firms that do business with your company, such as suppliers and financial institutions.
+Your business credit score is separate from your personal credit score.
+It’s based on reports from firms that do business with your company, such as suppliers and financial institutions, and isn’t influenced by your personal credit score.

-The lending limits for personal loans can sometimes be lower than for business loans.
-Interest rates can also be high if you have poor credit.
+The amount you can borrow with a personal loan can sometimes be lower than for a business loan.
+The difference can be even greater if you have a poor credit score.

 Building commercial credit

-Taking out a business loan, a business line of credit or using company credit cards will help build the financial credibility of your company.
+Taking out a business loan, a business line of credit or using company credit cards will help you build the financial credibility of your company.
+However, you need to use credit wisely and make your payments on time.

 The lending limits for business loans can often be much higher than for personal loans.
-The actual amount will depend on income and the collateral you are offering.
+However, the actual amount will depend on your business income and the collateral you’re offering.

-In most cases your company needs to be incorporated to qualify for a business loan.
-Some lenders, such as BDC, can provide loans to sole proprietors.
+In most cases, your company needs to be incorporated to qualify for a business loan.
+However, some lenders, such as BDC, can provide loans to sole proprietors.

-New businesses can find it hard to get a loan if they haven’t generated much revenue.
-Entrepreneurs with a solid business plan can apply for a start-up loan.
+Start-ups can find it hard to get a business loan if they haven’t generated much revenue.
+However, entrepreneurs with a solid business plan can apply for a start-up loan.
 Other options for start-ups include organizations such as Futurpreneur, VC financing or a business credit card.

 Which is best for your business?